01Factors Affecting Timber Prices

 The price a buyer pays for your timber also depends on the growing conditions which affect the cost to remove them and bring them to a mill.
 Variables include the distance from the stand to the nearest road, slope and soil wetness.

-02How to Investigate Rough Lumber Prices
+02Investigating Rough Lumber Prices

-To research lumber prices, contact your state service forester, who might work with the state Department of Natural Resources, Division of Forestry or Forestry Commission.
+To research lumber prices, contact your state service forester, who most likely works with the state Department of Natural Resources, Division of Forestry or Forestry Commission.
 You should also visit the National Association of State Forester's website which has links to state service forestry agencies.
 You can also try your Forestry Extension or county Agricultural Service agent.
 Extension Forestry staff are usually located at your state's Land Grant university, often in the Forestry Department.
 You might also want to give the USDA Cooperative Extension System a try because they link to every state's free services which often includes forestry assistance from professional foresters.

 Sample Calculation: Let's say you want to determine timber prices for red oak on the stump.
 You call other sawmills in your area and determine the average price for red oak grade lumber is $800 per thousand board feet (bf).
 You determine your harvesting cost to be $100 per thousand bf, trucking at $100 per thousand bf, and milling at $250 per thousand bf.
 You take the $800 and subtract $450 in costs, and you have $350 per thousand board feet.